eskay993/gamefiles/sp-football-life-2026/README.md

 9. After some requirements are installed, the SPFL setup window should appear.
 Just keep clicking `Next` and leave everything as default.
 The game should start installing.
 Click `Exit` when it's done.

-10.
+10. Next, the `SPFL Settings` window should appear.
+Choose the following:
-    - "`Full Screen`" is selected.
+    - Select "`Full Screen`".
 If it's greyed out, select the highest resolution available in the dropdown and you should then be able to select Full Screen.

     - Chose "`Enable 2`" under V-Sync.
 Most people have better frame rate with this.